nmn/react-timeago/README.md

 While the code is complete and pretty stable, I welcome issues and pull requests.

 New features will be considered if they don't stray from the goals of the project - Keep it simple to use and don't over-complicate the configuration.

+## SemVer

+I will try my best to follow SemVer, and make React-TimeAgo completely dependable